tanikagur/rsschool-cv/cv.md

  About
  ------
- I am learning JS in RS school. s
+ I am learning JS in RS school.

  Level of english
  -----------------